justindancer/moodle-local_dixeo/README.md

 ## File Synchronisation

-Course documents are automatically synchronised with the Dixeo platform.
+When at least one of the Dixeo Generator or Tutor blocks are deployed to a course, course documents are automatically synchronised with the Dixeo platform.
+Synchronization to Dixeo allows generated activities to remain grounded in the latest course documentation.

 The synchronization "pill" indicator displays: